Venryx/VModel/README.md

 It's primary use at the moment is for allowing models to be exported from Blender into the Biome Defense game project at runtime. (project thread: http://forum.unity3d.com/threads/331411)

+Notes:
+* The Unity Importer hasn't been cleaned up for general use, yet--i.e. it has a lot of project-specific code, and code that needs to be cleaned/simplified.
+This will come eventually, by way of lazy updating (i.e. only updating when old code causes issues or development slowdowns), but I can speed this up some if there's outside use for the package.

 Here's an example of a vmodel file's contents:
 ```
 {^}